-Manuscripts are accepted with the understanding that the authors have not violated any ethical practice followed in preparation and publication of biomedical manuscripts.
+Manuscripts are accepted with the understanding that the authors have not violated any ethical practice followed in the preparation and publication of biomedical manuscripts.
 The list practices that are considered unethical are given in the journal website (www.ijmedph.org).
-Author/s is/are responsible for all the statements made in their work and should be willing to defend them publicly, if challenged.
+Author/s is/are responsible for all the statements made in their work and should be willing to defend them publicly if challenged.
 Authors should prepare their manuscripts submitted to the journal exactly according to the instructions given.
 Manuscripts which do not follow the format and style of the journal may be returned to the authors for revision or rejected.
 The journal reserves the right to make any further formal changes and language corrections necessary in a manuscript accepted for publication.
 Manuscripts and figures are not returned to the authors, not even upon rejection of the paper.

 Research papers: Original research work will be considered under this section depending on the volume and quality of work.

 Methods: Articles on new methods/procedures on drug evaluation, testing and analyses will be published.
 Innovative studies on established methodologies and their modifications will also be considered.
 The articles must be supported by data.